@ledgerhq/hw-transport

 setScrambleKey: (_key: string) => void;

-set the "scramble key" for the next exchanges with the device.
-Each App can have a different scramble key and they internally will set it at instanciation.
+Set the "scramble key" for the next data exchanges with the device.
+Each app can have a different scramble key and it is set internally during instantiation.

 Parameter key